Huanzhuo/njica/README.md

 3. Run the multi-hop network emulation script with store and forward mode.

     ```bash
+    cd /vagrant/emulation
     sudo ./topology.py
     ```

-    Now you should see the pop-up window for logs of the Ryu SDN controller running the application `./multi_hop_controller.py`.
-    And you should also see the prompt `mininet>` when the network configuration is finished.
+    Now you should also see the prompt `mininet>` when the network configuration is finished.
     If you check the CPU usage inside the VM using `htop`, three VNF processes are heavily using the second CPU core (Because they are based on DPDK with polling mode).

 4. Run server and client programs inside the corresponded container.